The Starlost: Development and production

 Harlan Ellison was approached by Robert Kline, a 20th Century Fox television producer, to come up with an idea for a science fiction TV series consisting of eight episodes, to pitch to the BBC as a co-production in February 1973.
 The BBC rejected the idea.
 Unable to sell The Starlost for prime time, Kline decided to pursue a low budget approach and produce it for syndication.
 By May, Kline had sold the idea to 48 NBC stations and the Canadian CTV network.

-Ellison claimed that to get Canadian government subsidies, the production was shot in Canada and Canadian writers produced the scripts from story outlines by Ellison.
+Ellison claimed that to get Canadian government subsidies, the production was shot in Canada, and Canadian writers produced the scripts from story outlines by Ellison.
 However, several produced episodes were written entirely by American writers.

 Before Ellison could begin work on the show's production bible, a writers' strike began, running from March 6 to June 24.
-Kline negotiated an exception with the Writer's Guild, on the grounds that the production was wholly Canadian — and Ellison went to work on a bible for the series.
+Kline negotiated an exception with the Writer's Guild, on the grounds that the production was wholly Canadian – and Ellison went to work on a bible for the series.

 Originally, the show was to be filmed with a special effects camera system developed by Doug Trumbull called Magicam.
 The system comprised two cameras, the motion of which was controlled by servos.
-One camera would film actors against a blue screen, while the other would shoot a model background.
+One camera would film actors against a blue screen, and the other would shoot a model background.
 The motion of both cameras was synchronized and scaled appropriately, allowing both the camera and the actors to move through model sets.
-The technology did not work reliably.
-In the end, simple blue screen effects were used, forcing static camera shots.
+The technology did not work reliably, however.
+In the end, simple blue screen effects were used, which forced static camera shots.

-The failure of the Magicam system was a major blow — as the Canadian studio space that had been rented was too small to build the required sets.
+The failure of the Magicam system was a major blow, as the Canadian studio space that had been rented was too small to build the required sets.
 In the end, partial sets were built, but the lack of space hampered production.

 As the filming went on, Ellison grew disenchanted with the budget cuts, details that were changed, and what he characterized as a progressive dumbing down of the story.
 Ellison's dissatisfaction extended to the new title of the pilot episode; he had titled it "Phoenix without Ashes" but it was changed to "Voyage of Discovery".

 Before the production of the pilot episode was completed, Ellison invoked a clause in his contract to force the producers to use his alternative registered writer's name of "Cordwainer Bird" on the end credits.

 Sixteen episodes were made.
 Fox decided not to pick up the options for the remainder of the series.